giannOiko/TrustBasedIDSML/README.md

 # USAGE

 ./extractDataset.sh "datasetname.csv"
-- removes unwanted features
+- removes unwanted features from dataset.
-- splits the dataset into 80% training and 20% testing
-- creates training.csv and testing.csv
-- extracts feature 'labels' into training_labels.csv and testing_labels.csv
+- extracts feature labels from dataset and creates 2 files... dataset.csv and labels.csv.

 Iso.ipynb
-- K-Fold Cross Validation on the training.csv dataset (metrics Accuracy, F1 score)
-- Predict on unseen data testing.csv dataset
-- on the works...
+- Stratified split the dataset into training and testing set (80/20 of the original dataset).
+- Stratified KFold on the training set and grid Search Cross Validation for configuring the best forest parameters, (Metric := F1 SCORE).
+- Training with the best parameters on the whole training set(80%) and testing on the testing set(20%).

 Dataset https://www.kaggle.com/datasets/mryanm/luflow-network-intrusion-detection-data-set